-This Web Conference is designed to help clinicians:
+This introductory web conference is designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

 Dr. Francine Shapiro is the developer and originator of Eye Movement Desensitization and Reprocessing (EMDR) therapy.
-A Senior Research Fellow at the Mental Research Institute in Palo Alto, CA, Dr. Shapiro is also the Director of the EMDR Institute and the founder of the non-profit EMDR Humanitarian Assistance Programs, which provides pro bono training and treatment to underserved populations around the world.
-In addition, Dr. Shapiro is a recipient of the International Sigmund Freud Award for Psychotherapy of the City of Vienna given in conjunction with the World Council for Psychotherapy, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, as well as the Distinguished Scientific Achievement in Psychology Award, from the California Psychological Association.
+A Senior Research Fellow at the Mental Research Institute in Palo Alto, CA, Dr. Shapiro is also the Director of the EMDR Institute and the founder of the non-profit EMDR Humanitarian Assistance Programs, which provides pro-bono training and treatment to underserved populations around the world.
+In addition, Dr. Shapiro is a recipient of the International Sigmund Freud Award for Psychotherapy of the City of Vienna given in conjunction with the World Council for Psychotherapy, the American Psychological Association Trauma Psychology Division Award for Outstanding Contributions to Practice in Trauma Psychology, and the Distinguished Scientific Achievement in Psychology Award, from the California Psychological Association.